 |Shooting %||Per Game Averages|

 Mostly a benchwarmer as a freshman, Alexander really started to contribute to the team as a sophomore.
-In particular, he scored in double figures in 20 out of 36 games and averaged 10 points and four rebounds per game for the season.
-After the season, West Viriginia’s coach made a bee-line to fill the vacancy at Michigan, so the school hired Bob Huggins as the new head coach.
+He scored in double figures in 20 out of 36 games and averaged 10 points and four rebounds per game in his second season in Morgantown.
+After the season, West Virginia’s coach made a beeline to fill the vacancy at Michigan.
+In turn, the school hired WVU alum Bob Huggins as the new head coach.

 Based on that sentiment, Alexander picked the absolute best time to shine leading up to the draft.
 During the month of March 2008, Alexander recorded at least 30 points in three games and 10 rebounds in four games on his way to averaging 24 points and 8 rebounds in WVU’s final nine games of the year.

 According to draftexpress.com’s 2008 mock draft, Alexander went from being an undrafted player to a mid-1st round pick after leading his team to the 2008 Sweet Sixteen.
-Perhaps most impactful for the scouts was his 22-point, 11-rebound, 3-block performance in an upset victory over #2 seed Duke.
-West Virginia suffered an overtime loss to Xavier one week later, but he was able to maintain his projected draft position after recording 18 points and 10 rebounds in an overtime loss to Xavier one week later.
+Perhaps most impactful for the scouts, he had a 22-point, 11-rebound, 3-block performance in an upset victory over #2 seed Duke.
+Alexander maintained his projected draft position after recording 18 points and 10 rebounds in an overtime loss to Xavier one week later.

-- Jumping ability: He had a maximum vertical reach of 12′ 1/2″, which was higher than Jordan (by 1/2″), Lopez (by 1″), Rose’s (by 6″) and Westbrook (by 8″).
+- Higher than Jordan (by 1/2″), Lopez (by 1″), Rose (by 6″) and Westbrook (by 8″).

-Based on the combine, Alexander’s stock continued to rise and he moved into the conversation as a potential lottery pick.
-Initially, I was concerned that Alexander draft position might have been driven by three activities that didn’t include a ball, a basket, or a defender.
-After all, we know how useless the combine was for evaluating Kevin Durant given that the league’s future MVP wasn’t particularly strong (i.e. he couldn’t bench press 185 lbs even once) or fast (i.e. his sprint time was 3.45 seconds).
+Based on the combine, Alexander’s stock continued to rise.
+He even moved into the conversation as a potential lottery pick.
+Upon initially hearing about him, I grew concerned that his draft position might be driven by three activities that didn’t include a ball, a basket, or a defender.
+After all, the combine proved to be completely useless for evaluating Kevin Durant given that the league’s future MVP wasn’t strong (he couldn’t bench press 185 lbs even once) or fast (his sprint time was 3.45 seconds).

-Interestingly, draftexpress.com (as well as 9 out of 12 other mock draft reports) projected Alexander as the 8th overall pick, which was exactly where he went.
+Draftexpress.com (as well as 9 out of 12 other mock draft reports) projected Alexander as the 8th overall pick, which was exactly where he went.
 In addition, the website commented that he had the upside of a more athletic Matt Harpring and the downside of Damien Wilkins (Gerald’s son and Dominique’s nephew).
 Well, let’s see how it did with that prediction.